gr8lawrence/gr8lawrence.github.io/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Colleagues & Friends

-Glad you made it here - not only can you find my full bio but also can read about the life and works of my (human and feline) friends.
+Glad you made it here - not only can you find my full bio but also read about the life and works of my (human and feline) friends.
 Enjoy exploring!

 {% include section.html %}